 Nothing has happened, except that the newer wings behind the hospital have been demolished, leaving a large vacant lot open for development.
 In late 2003, Landmarks Illinois issued a $75 million re-use plan created by board member Joe Antunovich and McCaffery Interests to convert the hospital into offices and housing for nurses.

 Again nothing happened.
 In 2005, County Board Republicans battled against a $1.4 million no-bid contract to develop a re-use plan.

-was issued from Jones Lang LaSalle that essentially said that there was no demand for using the building as a commercial office building, a hotel, dorm, school or rental or senior housing, and again recommended renovating the building as offices for the County's health system.
+In 2009, a re-use report was issued from Jones Lang LaSalle that essentially said that there was no demand for using the building as a commercial office building, a hotel, dorm, school or rental or senior housing, and again recommended renovating the building as offices for the County's health system.
 In March of 2010, the County Board voted 17-0 to approve an $108 million adaptive reuse plan, with a projected completion by 2012.

 Nothing happened.
 Two years later, even the graffiti is getting old.